Gravity-Bridge/Gravity-Docs/docs/setting-up-a-validator.md

-# How to become a validator on the Althea testnet!
+# How to become a validator on the Althea testnet

-## What do I need?
+## What do I need

 A Linux server with any modern Linux distribution, 4cores, 8gb of ram and at least 20gb of SSD storage.